Skip to main content

 How Much Do Solar Panels Cost in Kansas?

-Kansas sits in a sweet spot for solar: the state receives 5.0 to 5.5 peak sun hours per day, comparable to Oklahoma and better than most Midwestern states.
-Combined with relatively flat terrain and large lot sizes, Kansas homes often have excellent solar potential.
+Kansas gets 5.0 to 5.5 peak sun hours per day on average, comparable to Oklahoma and noticeably better than most Midwestern states.
+Pair that with flat terrain and the larger lot sizes typical in Kansas, and most homes have viable solar potential without much creative engineering.

 Is Solar Worth It in Kansas?
 Installation Cost & Savings